mokuda2/senioryearreflection/_posts/2024-03-03-A-Glance-at-the-Steppingstones.md

 ## Section 5

-April 24, 2024.
-Ever since going to therapy the past few weeks, I had talked to my therapist about being gay and Asian at BYU, my feelings for Jonah, and preparing socially and spiritually for Dallas.
-I had made the observation before, but being emotionally vulnerable around my family was super difficult for me.
-I didn’t feel like they were good examples to me themselves, especially President and Sister Okuda.
-I could tell a difference in the way that I felt comfortable around those who knew I was gay compared to those who didn’t.
-In some ways, I wished I could’ve talked about dating to the people who didn’t know I was gay, but I didn’t feel safe doing that.

-“How have you been emotionally vulnerable with people in general?” my therapist asked.

-“When I initiate things, I usually don’t feel much of a reciprocation, but when someone else initiates and makes it clear that they want to connect with me with good intentions, I make the effort to reciprocate.
-That was how it was with my friend from Korea who also served in my mission.”

-“I know you talked about your sister being supportive of your decision to date guys.
-Would you say she’s someone safe to go to?”

-“Yes.
-But it still feels so unnatural to talk about things like that.
-With my friends, I feel like I can talk about it so naturally.
-With her, it takes so much effort and courage.
-I wish I didn’t feel that way.”

-“I can sense a bit of emotion.
-Can you tell me a bit more about what’s difficult or how you feel about your sister?”

-Oh shoot, he could tell that I was getting emotional.
-I felt unmasked.
-I hated getting emotional in front of people, but I couldn’t help but cry.
-I cried for a couple minutes.
-“I’ll miss her,” I finally said.
-I took a deep breath.
-“When my dad said some very hurtful things to me, it was really difficult, but my sister listened to me, and that was when I felt like she meant what she said about being supportive.
-It’s so frustrating to feel like I still can’t be myself around her.”

-I realized in that moment that one thing I learned from President and Sister Okuda was that I didn’t want to be like them in terms of how emotionally invulnerable or black-and-white they were.
-I saw how people could relate to me and felt closer to me when I was emotionally vulnerable.
-And in turn, I felt more comfortable around them too.

-...

 April 25, 2024.
 After all these years, graduation happened.
 Again, I didn’t realize how sad I’d be about it, but I walked across the stage.
 Yay.

 The next day, I was writing some of my reflection in the Music Building about my dates with Jonah.
+(I didn't write this reflection in chronological order.)
 I didn't see him at my convocation, which I wasn't sure what happened.
 He never told me he wasn't going to show up.
 But I wanted to say bye to him one last time.

 Why?
 Cuz I was dumb and delusional.
 Recollecting the memories of our dates made me want to see him again.